 The Outdoor Research Motive Jacket is a relatively inexpensive three-layer waterproof breathable jacket with a reduced feature set that’s good for casual use but I prefer a more feature-rich and adjustable rain jacket for hiking in the rain with a backpack, even if it’s not a 3-layer jacket.
 I think the Motive is probably fine for use in warm weather and occasional rain showers, but I’d encourage you to check out the other options I’ve listed above if you have your heart said on upgrading to a 3-layer waterproof breathable jacket.

-From a price and feature/functionality/benefit standpoint, I think the Patagonia Torrentshell 3L and Patagonia Rainshadow Jackets are much better for hiking in rain and snow because they have fully adjustable hoods to block wind and rain, wrist cuffs for heat retention and pit zips to dump the excess body heat that can make you perspire.
+From a price and feature/functionality/benefit standpoint, I think the lower cost Patagonia Torrentshell 3L is much better for hiking in rain and snow because it has a fully adjustable hood to block wind and rain, wrist cuffs for heat retention and pit zips to dump the excess body heat that can make you perspire.